ubernostrum/django-registration/docs/hmac.rst

 setting :data:`~django.conf.settings.REGISTRATION_SALT` as the salt, defaulting to the string ``"registration"`` if that setting is not specified.
-This value does *not* need to be kept secret (only ``SECRET_KEY`` does); it serves only to ensure that other parts of a site which also produce signed values from user input could not be used as a way to generate activation keys for arbitrary usernames (and vice-versa).
+This value does *not* need to be kept secret (only :data:`~django.conf.settings.SECRET_KEY` does); it serves only to ensure that other parts of a site which also produce signed values from user input could not be used as a way to generate activation keys for arbitrary usernames (and vice-versa).